Beatrice of Portugal: Life in Castile

+Effigy of Queen Beatrice, Monastery of Sancti Spiritus in Toro, Zamora, Spain.

 In 1376, when Beatrice was sworn heiress to Portugal in the Cortes de Leiria, she received a patrimony for the maintenance of her own household, though it was controlled by her mother.
 The Queen's favorite, Juan Fernández de Andeiro, was Beatrice's First Mayordomo.
 Following her marriage, rather than including territorial incomes, the dowry of the princess consisted of money that King John I of Castile had to accept with the prospect of obtaining the Kingdom of Portugal.
 As a minor, her husband retained her custody, but since 1385, when she attained her legal majority, Beatrice was able to sign and seal her own documents.

 As Queen consort of Castile, she maintained her household, in which Juan Rodríguez Portocarrero served as First Mayordomo, and her Chancellor was the Bishop of Guarda, Afonso Correia, who would be succeeded by the lawyer Vicente Arias de Balboa.
 Beatrice's patrimony in Castile varied over the years since the Castilian monarchs had to reward other relatives according to the political interests of the moment.
 Some provisions concerning the patrimony of Beatrice in the testament of John I of Castile, dated 1385, couldn't be fulfilled in 1392 when the regency of Henry III revised the testament.
 Although as the wife of the Castilian King, she had jurisdiction over Tordesillas, San Esteban de Gormaz, Cuéllar, Peñafiel, Medina del Campo and Olmedo, when she became a widow she only retained Béjar and Valladolid.
 In 1396, Henry III exchanged Béjar for Ciudad Real and the merindad of Valladolid.